Joe Biden wins Iowa Democratic caucus in first-ever mail-in voting with 91% of votes

 Biden has not faced a significant challenge in his run for a second term in Iowa, though two other names appeared on Iowans’ preference cards: Williamson and Phillips.
 Iowa Democrats also could choose to say they are “uncommitted” to any of the candidates.

-Hart told the Des Moines Register ahead of the reveal of the results that “the important thing is that Iowa Democrats will know that this process was smooth, it was easy, it was accurate, it was transparent and that the results are going to be clear to everyone."
+Hart told the Des Moines Register, part of the USA TODAY Network, ahead of the reveal of the results that “the important thing is that Iowa Democrats will know that this process was smooth, it was easy, it was accurate, it was transparent and that the results are going to be clear to everyone."

 “And when we get that all done, it may seem — I don't know if anti-climactic is the right word — I would just say that we will be relieved that this step of the process is done," she said.
 "And we're proud that we were able to do it in a way that I think is going to be beneficial to Iowa Democrats.”